openjdm/openjdm.github.io/book/political_decision_making.md

 individual when evaluating their judgment of a situation.
 Essentially the examples that we more readily recall are the ones our cognition views as most important.
-An example of this that relates to society and politics today is the BLM movement or Black Lives Matter.
+An example of this that relates to society and politics today is the Black Lives Matter (BLM) movement.
 Political elite may predict the necessary steps to address the social movement however fail to execute the appropriate policy.
-If a far-left politician was told to address the BLM movement, their cognition might instantly think of the passing of George Floyd and the multiple instances of police brutality.
-However, if a far-right politician was asked about their thoughts toward the BLM movement their initial cognition would bring up the violent protests and riots members of the movement committed.
+If a far-left politician was told to address the BLM movement, they might instantly think of the passing of George Floyd and the multiple instances of police brutality.
+However, if a far-right politician was asked about their thoughts toward the BLM movement their initial thought would bring up the violent protests and riots members of the movement committed.
 The initial thought that they retrieve from memory proves what values they hold closest to them and how they feel about the topic.
 These two politicians would propose significantly opposing policies when addressing the issue which creates an even greater divide in the world.

 ### Anchoring and adjustment
 Anchoring and adjustment is
-another cognitive heuristic where an individual starts with an initial idea, this is the anchor, and then makes adjustments based on the anchor until they reach their decisions.
+another cognitive heuristic where an individual starts with an initial idea, which is the *anchor*, and then makes adjustments based on the anchor until they reach their decision.
 Anchoring and adjustment is used by the political elite when negotiating with foreign countries.
 The politicians that participate in foreign affairs might negotiate with more drastic offers to trick their counterpart into proposing a more agreeable offer, one that the initial politician was striving for.
-Based on the evidence we would propose that politicians that are less prone to anchoring are better equipped to consider different perspectives and are generally more effective at executing their desires.<span class="Apple-converted-space"> </span>
+Based on the evidence we would propose that politicians that are less prone to anchoring are better equipped to consider different perspectives and are generally more effective at executing their desires.

 ### Representativeness
-The representativeness heuristic
-bias occurs when the similarity of ideas influences the final judgment.
+The representativeness heuristic occurs when the similarity of ideas influences the final judgment.
-Essentially the human cognition compares the likelihood of a judgment to their perception of an existing prototype for that event.
+Essentially the decision maker compares the likelihood of a judgment to their perception of an existing prototype for that event.
 This is seen in politics when the political elite classifies officials of other countries.
 A politician would be more likely to jump to the judgment of